aolieman/wayward/README.rst

 ...     for quote in quotes
 ... ]

-The ``ParsimoniousLM`` is initialized with all document tokens as a background corpus, and subsequently takes a single document's tokens as input.
-Its ``top`` method returns the top terms and their probabilities:
+The :py:class:`~.ParsimoniousLM` is initialized with all document tokens as a background corpus, and subsequently takes a single document's tokens as input.
+Its :py:meth:`~.top` method returns the top terms and their probabilities:

 >>> from wayward import ParsimoniousLM
 >>> plm = ParsimoniousLM(doc_tokens, w=.1)